TailorDev/hello-lambda/README.md

 ## Introduction

-The code creates a `/hello` endpoint with two methods (`GET` and `POST`).
+This demo project creates a `/hello` endpoint with two methods (`GET` and `POST`).
 Both methods are bound to a **single file** containing two handlers (a.k.a. lambda functions, one for each method).
 This is defined by a `handler` parameter.
 The code for each lambda function is written in Python (method names are just a convention):

 ```python
 def handler(event, context):